noodleedoos/noodleverse/020 - Resources/Notes/Abomasum.md

 # Internal features
-*List the openings and two other features*
+*List the openings and two other features (one is near the pylorus* ~
-~
 **2 Openings**
 - Omaso-abomasal orifice